jforrest602/_blog/Web_Requests.md

 Let’s say you’re getting ready to apply to colleges.
 One of the first things you might want to do before you decide to apply to a school is visit that schools website.
 Hypothetically, you are looking for a school with a small enrollment, high acceptance rate, and adventure so, you decide that you want to learn more about [Alaska Pacific University](https://www.alaskapacific.edu/).
 You open up your preferred web browser and type in the URL alaskapacific.edu.

 What happens next are a number of steps that take place at dizzying speeds to display the website in your browser, for all intents and purposes, instantaneously (in most cases).
-If this is the first time you are visiting the site, your computer (the client) sends a request to a DNS ([Domain Name System](https://www.cloudflare.com/learning/dns/what-is-dns/)) server to translate the URL into an [IP address](https://en.wikipedia.org/wiki/IP_address).
+If this is the first time that you are visiting the website, your computer (the client) sends a request to a DNS ([Domain Name System](https://www.cloudflare.com/learning/dns/what-is-dns/)) server to translate the URL into an [IP address](https://en.wikipedia.org/wiki/IP_address).
 The client sends the URL and the DNS server returns the IP address.

 Once your web browser has the IP address, it sends a GET request to a web server via port 80, the default port for HTTP, asking for the root path (/).
 The root path is the location where all of the website’s files and information are saved.
 The web server processes the request, reads and returns the contents of the [index file](https://www.thoughtco.com/index-html-page-3466505) to your browser in an HTTP response.
 The browser then renders the index file to the website that appears on your screen.

-This all takes place in a matter of seconds and it is not just visiting websites that utilizes these requests.
+This all takes place in a matter of seconds but, it's not just visiting websites that utilizes these requests.
 Whether you're browsing a website, sending an email, or streaming a video, web requests are constantly at work behind the scenes.

 ## The Request-Response Cycle